 Enforcement will be determined by the provisions of the relevant lease agreement.
 If enforcement is contested, court proceedings may be required to resolve the dispute.

 Taking physical possession of the aircraft is permitted under Cayman Islands law and self-help remedies are permitted without the need to obtain a court order.
-However, it is open to the relevant enforcing party to seek a court order if it considers it necessary and in such circumstances the Cayman Islands courts would recognise the self-help remedies.
+However, it is open to the relevant enforcing party to seek a court order if it considers it necessary and in such circumstances the Cayman Court would recognise the self-help remedies.

-It is not possible to confirm what conditions the Cayman Islands courts might impose.
+It is not possible to confirm what conditions the Cayman Court might impose.
 It is possible, however, that the courts may require security for costs or an undertaking to pay another party's damages in connection with the grant of interlocutory relief, which may likely be obtained prior to the hearing of the dispute which is the subject of the proceedings.

 See 2.1.2 Application of Foreign Laws and 2.6.11 Lessees' Entitlement to Claim Immunity.